 Consideration for the wellbeing of the planet is at the heart of everything we do at ColieCo Lingerie, and we are particularly careful to source materials with low carbon footprints and which in other respects have a very limited impact on the environment.

-We use organically grown bamboo jersey in place of cotton, reclaim line end fabrics consigned to waste by fast fashion, use digitally printed fabrics (minimising water waste and the use of toxic chemicals, and reducing energy use), and use RPET fabric made from recycled plastic.
+We use organically-grown, closed loop processed bamboo jersey in place of cotton, reclaim line end fabrics consigned to waste by fast fashion, use digitally printed fabrics (minimising water waste and the use of toxic chemicals, and reducing energy use), and use RPET fabric made from recycled plastic.

 Our production processes are also optimised to minimise fabric waste.
 In cutting, fast fashion commonly loses 20%+ of the material from each roll.
 We have reduced our fabric waste to less than 5%.